cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 ## Introduction

+Documentation is the cornerstone of effective communication and knowledge sharing.
+It ensures that processes are understood, tasks are reproducible, and collaborators can contribute to shared goals.
+In this section, we learn how to use Git, GitHub, and Markdown as tools for managing and presenting documentation efficiently.
+Specifically, Git with GitHub offer robust version control and collaboration capabilities.
+Markdown is a markup language with a simple syntax that facilitates clean, professional documentation compatible with multiple platforms.

 ## Create a GitHub Account

 Let's start by creating an account on GitHub:

-1. **Visit the GitHub Website**: Navigate to [GitHub's website][github].
+1. **Visit the GitHub Website**: [GitHub's website][github].
 2. **Sign Up**: Click on the "Sign Up" button usually located at the top right corner of the page.
 3. **Enter Your Details**: You will be prompted to enter some basic information:
    - **Username**: Choose a unique username that will be your identity on GitHub.
 Select a name that reflects your personal or professional identity.
 It will be visible publicly.
    - **Email Address**: Provide a valid, personal email address (not university email address).
 This will be used for account verification and communication.
    - **Password**: Create a strong password.
 Use a mix of letters, numbers, and symbols for better security.
 4. **Choose a Plan**: GitHub offers various plans.
-Select the free option.
-This is fine for most individual users.
+Select the free option, which is fine for most individual users.
-6. **Verify Your Email Address**: After completing the sign-up process, GitHub will send a verification email to the address you provided.
-   Click on the verification link in that email to activate your account.

 ### Tips for New Users

 - **Profile Information**: After creating your account, consider adding more details to your profile, like a profile picture and bio, to make it more personable.
 - **Security**: Set up two-factor authentication for added security.
-- **Learning Resources**: GitHub has a wealth of tutorials and guides to help you get started.
+- **Learning Resources**: GitHub has a [wealth of tutorials and guides][github_docs] to help you get started.
 Utilize these to familiarize yourself with GitHub's features and best practices.

 #### File Naming Conventions

+Name files well!
-Use good names for files because file names help with organizing and maintaining a clear and efficient documentation system.
+Good file names help to organize and maintain a clear and efficient documentation system.
-Good file names provide:
+Good file names add:

 1. **Clarity and Accessibility**: To save time and reduce confusion, use well-named files.
 This makes it easier to identify and understand your files at a glance.
 2. **Ease of Navigation**: Use consistent naming to aid navigating through files.
 3. **System Compatibility**: Avoid certain characters, like spaces and special characters, in file names.
 They will cause issues in different operating systems.

-For the sake of system compatibility, follow these guidelines:
+    - Avoid spaces in file names.
+They cause issues in URLs and command-line operations.
+    - Avoid special characters like `!`, `$`, `#`, `%`, etc. They have specific functions in certain environments or scripts.
     - Use single words or combine words using camelCase, underscores (`_`), or hyphens (`-`):
         - For example:
             - `ServerSetupGuide.md`,
             - `server_setup_guide.md`, or
             - `server-setup-guide.md`.
-- Avoid spaces in file names.
-They cause issues in URLs and command-line operations.
-- Avoid special characters like `!`, `$`, `#`, `%`, etc. They have specific functions in certain environments or scripts.

 #### The Importance of `.md` Extension for Markdown Files